Tips to Save Money, Reduce Waste

-All general household waste collected in Mosman goes to landfill at Belrose.
-This landfill will soon be full to capacity, at which time a new landfill site will have to be found.
+With the Belrose landfill site now at capacity, all general household waste collected in Mosman is taken to the transfer station where it is hauled to landfill at Eastern Creek.
+This site is also running out of space with life expectancy c.2020, at which time a new landfill site will have to be found.

 Waste disposal is a significant cost to all residents, through council rates and government taxes.
 Reducing your waste to landfill is the only way to reduce the detrimental impacts of waste on our environment.

 Try these smart tips to reduce the amount of waste you produce.

 - Rethink your purchases – only buy what you really need.